Queen-s-COMPSA/Constitution/constitution/HumanResources.md

    procedure -- including due date, the interview dates, as well as Contact information for a member of Selection Committee.
-3. The application form may address the specific needs of the position, but at a minimum must request: name, address, phone number, year, and student number of the applicant; Reason for interest in the position; Reasons for suitability for the position; Ideas for the position and work of the position; Current Resume.
+3. The application form may address the specific needs of the position, but at a minimum must request:
+   - name, address, phone-number, year, and student number of the applicant;
+   - Reason for interest in the position;
+   - Reasons for suitability for the position;
+   - Ideas for the position and work of the position;
+   - Current Resume.
 4. Applications must be submitted either physically or by email on or before the due date, to the member of the Selection Committee identified by the application or dropped off at the Computing Main Office .